Family in Indonesia Carries Out Suicide Bombing Attack on 3 Churches

 Separately, national police spokesman Setyo Wasisto said police fatally shot four suspected militants and arrested two others early Sunday in West Java towns.
 It wasn’t clear whether the shootings were connected to the church attacks.

-“They have trained in order to attack police,” Wasisto said, identifying the militants as members of Jemaah Anshorut Daulah, an Islamic State group-affiliated network of about two dozen extremist groups that has been implicated in a number of attacks in Indonesia over the past year.
+“They have trained in order to attack police,” Wasisto said, identifying the militants as members of Jemaah Anshorut Daulah.

 Jakarta police placed the capital and surrounding areas on high alert, while the transportation ministry warned airports to be on guard.